 NJ Eluding--Basic Concepts:

-Euding in New Jersey is a crime.
+New Jersey statutes define eluding at N.J.S.
+2C:29-2b.
 Eluding can happen with a motor vehicle on New Jersey streets or highways.
 It can also be done in a vessel on New Jersey waters.
-Eluding consists of fleeing or attempting to flee any police or law enforcement officer after having received a signal from such officer to stop.
+Eluding consists of fleeing or attempting to flee any police or law enforcement officer after having received a signal from that officer to stop.

 In addition to the normal penalties for a third or second degree crime, the judge is also required to suspend the driver's license of any person found guilty of eluding.
 This period of suspension must be for a minimum of six months.
 It can be for as long as twenty-four months.
 If the person is licensed in a state other than New Jersey, the New Jersey judge cannot suspend the driver's license of that other state.
 However, the judge will suspend the person's privilege to operate a vehicle in New Jersey for the indicated amount of time.
 Additionally, the New Jersey court will notify the authorities in the state where the convicted person was licensed.
 That state can then take its own administrative action against the driver's license of the convicted person.